dongido001/Imager/README.md

   #1 - Run via browser
     <br /> - First, Download the file <a href="https://github.com/dongido001/Imager/archive/master.zip"> here </a>
     <br /> - Extract into your Sever document path.
-    <br /> - Input the links to the images that you want to download from into `links.txt`
+    <br /> - Input the links to the images that you want to download from into `links.txt`.
-    <br /> - Visit the link on your browser - ( eg: localhost/imager/ )
+    <br /> - Visit the link on your browser - ( eg: localhost/imager/ ).
-    <br /> - Check the folder where you extracted it to, you will see a newly created folder, that's where your image is!
+    <br /> - Check the folder where you extracted it to, you will see a newly created folder, that's where your image is!.

   #2 - Run via command line.
     <br /> - Extract the file into a folder.
     <br /> - Open your command prompt, then CD into the folder where you extracted the file.
-    <br /> - Input the links to the images that you want to download the images from into `links.txt`
+    <br /> - Input the links to the images that you want to download the images from into `links.txt`.
-    <br /> - Run this command `php index.php`
+    <br /> - Run this command `php index.php`.
     <br /> - Take a coffe and chill till its done.

 ## Optional/addtional setup ( the setup file is `setup.ini` )